 ADB Advisor Ganeshan Wignaraja studies India-APEC global supply chain trade performance and its links to India’s business environment, particularly economic reforms.
-Read the blog
+Read the paper

 The key to boosting the region’s potential growth is to continue structural reforms.
 These are policy actions that eliminate impediments to efficient resource allocation, reduce technical and managerial inefficiency, enhance an economy’s ability to respond to shocks, and lay the foundations for greater private investment and innovation.